Airsoft: Legal restrictions

-Republic of Ireland
+Ireland

-In the Republic of Ireland Airsoft guns are classified as Realistic Imitation Firearms but not restricted as much as in the United Kingdom.
+In Ireland, Airsoft guns are classified as Realistic Imitation Firearms but not restricted as much as in the United Kingdom.
 Under the Criminal Justice Act of 2006, Airsoft guns are legal in the Republic.
 One can buy, sell and import Airsoft guns without notifying relevant law enforcement authorities.
-They do not need to be painted in fluorescent colors, they do not need to have an orange tip, but they cannot launch the projectile with a kinetic energy exceeding 1 joule.
+They do not need to be painted in fluorescent colours, they do not need to have an orange tip, but they cannot launch the projectile with a kinetic energy exceeding 1 joule.
 However, carrying an imitation firearm in public is prohibited, and a gun carry case is required, as for real firearms.
 Airsoft shops are spread over the country, and buyers must be aged 18 or over to purchase an airsoft gun.
 There is no age limit on Airsoft, as long as a minor has an adult's permission.

 United Kingdom

 In the United Kingdom, most Airsoft guns are classified as realistic imitation firearms or RIFs.
 The sale, manufacture, or importation (but not gifting) of these is illegal under the Violent Crime Reduction Act 2006.
 A defence is allowed for selling for specific purposes including airsoft skirmishing.

 The minimum age for buying any imitation firearm in the UK is 18.
-It is an offense to possess an imitation firearm in a public place without a reasonable excuse, for example traveling to, or from, or being at an airsoft skirmish site.
+It is an offence to possess an imitation firearm in a public place without a reasonable excuse, for example traveling to, or from, or being at an airsoft skirmish site.

 Most UK airsoft sites and retailers participate in the United Kingdom Airsoft Retailer Association (UKARA) registration scheme.
 A player who has participated in at least 3 skirmishes over a period of at least 56 days at the same skirmish site can be registered by that site.
 Retailers have access to the database to verify that the purchaser can provide them with a defence.
+The Border Agency also has access to check legality of imports.

 As an alternative to RIFs, IFs (Imitation Firearms, including 'two tones') are available in the UK.
-These are RIFs which have been painted a bright color (excluding white/silver/gold) over at least 51% of the item.
+These are RIFs which have been painted a bright colour (excluding white/silver/gold) over at least 51% of the item.
 No specific defence is required for selling an IF, although the minimum age for purchasing remains 18.